majaliju/ticketblaster-final/README.md

 git@github.com:majaliju/ticketblaster-final.git
 ```

-<p align="justify">Ideally, you create a new branch and this way you can commit changes which (if are great improvements) will eventually get absorbed!
+<p align="justify">Ideally, you create a new branch and this way you can commit changes which (if are great improvements) will eventually get absorbed.
 In any case, once you have the project on your local machine, just type these out and get started! </p>